hgfischer/rlm_perl_hotp/README.md

 * perl.sample: configuration for the FreeRadius rlm\_perl module;
 * ldap.sample: configuration for the FreeRadius rlm\_ldap module;
-* dictionary: I've added 2 attributes for the script, so they must be configured in the FreeRadius dictionary;
+* dictionary.sample: I've added 2 attributes for the script, so they must be configured in the FreeRadius dictionary;
 * 2factor: A virtual server configuration that works with OTP+LDAP.
            It splits the password in two and authenticate the last 6 digits as OTP and the remainings as password in LDAP.